Overview

 - Covered patio with outdoor furniture

-- Sitting area under a pergola in the garden
+- Sitting areas in the garden

 - Barbecue grill